bantucracy/ayanda/CONTRIBUTING.md

 * two or more android devices (or an Android emulator that has bluetooth, gps and wifi functionality).
 This project includes a sample test app that allows file sharing by Bluetooth, LAN, and WifiDirect.

+Try sharing files using all three methods -- note the successes and failures.
+If you experience errors run the app in debug mode and note the errors in an existing issue (or a new one if the issue isn't noted).